UniAP2022/UniAP/README.md

 https://user-images.githubusercontent.com/97931505/168715770-f2368fc9-6921-4659-b004-9e008692eba8.mov

 Transcript: "only to post down in the damn ance you only to let you only to assoull yo yeur n his first some thing with you only tours startle in none do hat lik to let you only to let you only tirectrt of the pand ou ol".

 ### single word containing multiple consonant phonemes
 Origin audio (5049-25947-0080 in Librispeech):

 https://user-images.githubusercontent.com/97931505/152575370-ff2df804-1b10-4a48-9ef8-b856c95a7a42.mov

 Ground truth: "as though we were at target practice and an irish sergeant byrne was assisting him by keeping up a continuous flow of comments and criticisms that showed the keenest enjoyment of the situation".

+Transcript: "as though we were at target practice and in irish sargeant burn was the sisting him by keeping up ha continuous flow of comments an criticisms that showed the keenest injoyment of thi siuation".

 Origin audio + Universal perturbaion (init status: mockingbird, SNR: 21.12dB):

 https://user-images.githubusercontent.com/97931505/168715798-30b025f6-a780-4381-af6c-2373c0101cab.mov

 Transcript: "uld have olo neler of bad par net he raftive have what he manded irish largein what he would hearn would have what he was the sisty we him of by healy wave in continuous flow of omment he would hear ousthat was he would have atshuwed himc enes to ujoyme a would has what yeash  he would have what h".